tymoteuszmilek/sorting-visualization/README.md

 3. **Interact with the App:**
     - Select a sorting algorithm from the dropdown menu.
-    - Adjust the array size and animation delay using the provided sliders and input fields.
+    - Adjust the array sizeusing the provided slider.
     - Click the "Sort" button to see the algorithm in action.